 Ann wants you to be productive, she wants you to write well but she also wants you to HAVE FUN DOING IT.
 This podcast is encouragement up the wazoo.
 If Ann’s positive attitude doesn’t excite you into pursuing your writing dreams, nothing will.

 Not serious at all, this show features writers sharing their wisdom on the craft to someone who does not qualify as an expert.
 These interviews look on the lighter side of a craft that is often taken a little too seriously.

 Practice makes perfect!
 Except for when you’re a writer of course.
 There is always more to be done, more to be learned and edited, and always more to be written.
 This podcast will help you reinstate practical tools to put your pen to paper.
-Or finger to keyboard.
+Or fingers to keyboard.

 A little unusual, “Magic Lessons” encourages writers to explore their relation to other art forms.
 Gilbert will inspire you to write, paint, sing, dance – maybe all at the same time!
 Give her a chance, and watch your creativity blossom.

 Here we have a serious podcast featuring in-depth interviews with prominent writers, delving into their most revered works, and the business side of getting them published.
-Definitely a podcast for the seasoned, and very serious writer.
+Definitely a podcast for the seasoned, serious writer.

 This podcast is for writers craving a unique blend of inspiration and real talk about the ups and downs of the writing life.
-Hosted by Brooke Warner of She Writes and Grant Faulkner of National Novel Writing Month (NaNoWriMo), each theme-focused episode of Write-minded features a pep talk, a green-light moment, and a writing action.
+Hosted by Brooke Warner of She Writes and Grant Faulkner of National Novel Writing Month (NaNoWriMo), each theme-focused episode of Write-Minded features a pep talk, a green-light moment, and a writing action.

 In this podcast, Jeff Goins discusses tips and tricks for learning to love the discipline you need to actually sit down and write your book.